-- A semi-quantitative description of this community has been provided in Section 1. - An interpolation of its likely distribution is provided in figure 2. - The estimated areas of this community within the Sandbanks habitat given below is based on spatial interpolation and therefore should considered indicative: - Sand with Nephtys cirrosa and Bathyporeia elegans community complex 1319ha - Significant continuous or ongoing disturbance of the community should not exceed an approximate area of 15% of the interpolated area of this community type, at which point an inter-Departmental management review is recommended prior to further licensing of such activities. - Proposed activities or operations that cause significant disturbance to the community but may not necessarily represent a continuous or ongoing source of disturbance over time and space may be assessed in a context-specific manner giving due consideration to the proposed nature and scale of activities during the reporting cycle and the particular resilience of the receiving habitat in combination with other activities within the designated site.
+- This target relates to the structure and function of the reef and therefore it is of relevance to those activities that may cause disturbance to the ecology of the habitat. - Significant continuous or ongoing disturbance of the community should not exceed an approximate area of 15% of the interpolated area of the community type, at which point an inter-Departmental management review is recommended prior to further licensing of such activities. - Proposed activities or operations that cause significant disturbance to the community but may not necessarily represent a continuous or ongoing source of disturbance over time and space may be assessed in a context-specific manner giving due consideration to the proposed nature and scale of activities during the reporting cycle and the particular resilience of the receiving habitat in combination with other activities within the designated site.